-I’ll generally aim to save myself the trouble and offer the seller more if I can cherry-pick the set.
+When buying books in bulk, I’ll generally aim to save myself the trouble and offer the seller more if I can cherry-pick the set.
 My pitch to the seller basically goes like this: “I’ll pay at least 5x more per book if I can appraise and purchase books individually, or pay less for book if they are only sold as a set.”

 Usually, they’ll choose the latter – they just want the books gone.

 A generic endgame negotiation question to find out how flexible the price is.

 From there, it’s just a matter of making an offer based on how much you expect to profit (and how low you think they’ll go).

 What to do with the leftovers books?

 - If it’s more than 1,000 books: I’ll throw up an ad on Craigslist and ask $50 (and be very clear that the buyer must transport the books from my house to their vehicle).